joeljorly/GRIP_Task_3/README.md

 https://github.com/joeljorly/GRIP_Task_3/blob/main/grip3.ipynb

-THEN THE CODE WILL BE VISIBLE
+THEN THE CODE WILL BE VISIBLE :)

-THANK YOU
+THANK YOU.

 Exploratory Data Analysis - Retail